Hipparchus-Math/hipparchus/src/site/markdown/developers.md

 ## Coding Style

-Hipparchus follows specific coding style, similar to the ones used in Apache Commons projects or the Orekit project.
-The reference settings corresponds to the `src/conf/checkstyle.xml` file found in the Hipparchus source tree.
-There is also an `src/conf/hipparchus-eclipse.xml` file that configures the eclipse formater in a mostly compatible way (there are some parts that cannot be configured automatically in Eclipse to match checkstyle settings, mainly in the indentation parts).
+Hipparchus follows a specific coding style, similar to the ones used in Apache Commons projects or the Orekit project.
+The reference settings correspond to the `src/conf/checkstyle.xml` file found in the Hipparchus source tree.
+There is also a `src/conf/hipparchus-eclipse.xml` file that configures the eclipse formater in a mostly compatible way (there are some parts that cannot be configured automatically in Eclipse to match checkstyle settings, mainly in the indentation parts).